-inf instrument hands your codebase to an AI coding agent (Claude Code, OpenCode, or Codex) to wire up Catalyst observability for you.
-It scans your project, finds your LLM clients — OpenAI, Anthropic, LangChain, Gemini, Groq, Cerebras, OpenRouter, and others — and rewrites them to route through the Inference.net gateway so every call is captured in Observe.
+inf instrument hands your codebase to an AI coding agent (Claude Code, OpenCode, or Codex) to wire up Inference platform observability for you.
+It scans your project, finds your LLM clients — OpenAI, Anthropic, LangChain, Amazon Bedrock, Gemini, Groq, Cerebras, OpenRouter, and others — and rewrites them to route through the Inference.net gateway so every call is captured in Gateway.

-This is the fastest way to connect an existing app to Catalyst.
+This is the fastest way to connect an existing app to the Inference platform.
 You don’t need to know the SDK changes in advance — the agent figures it out from your code.

 Prerequisites